 -

-If you run warm, prioritize more breathable upholstery choices and a throw blanket strategy.
+If you run warm, prioritize a more breathable upholstery choice and avoid piling on heavy layers.

 -

-For hosting, stage two throw pillows where guests naturally land so seat depth feels friendlier.
+For hosting, place the two throw pillows where guests naturally land so the depth feels friendlier.

 FAQs